Of Self and Finance

 Making an impact

 Much to our delight, the workshops were successful in encouraging people to manage their money more actively and in introducing financial terms in everyday vocabulary.
-In terms of changing thought patterns, initial perceptions on the individual topics evolved.
+Additionally we managed to change thought patterns, as seen from how initial perceptions on the individual topics evolved.
 While most entered thinking that insurance is a scam and debts are bad, their opinion shifted during the workshop.
 They were now more receptive to the aforementioned, with insurance being considered a good-to-have and (some) debts being classified as good.

-Our games further aided participants in analysing themselves and their risk persona, as the games focused not only on financial topics, but also on the self.
+Additionally, our games aided participants in analysing themselves and their risk persona, as the games focused not only on financial topics, but also on the self.
 The card game Debtmaster was particularly well received by all, with participants asking if the game was for sale.
-Mira, who attended our workshop on 17th and 18th December, gave us some valuable feedback, highlighting why we do what we do, and making us feel a little bit happier:
+Mira, who attended our workshop on 17th and 18th December, gave us some valuable feedback, highlighting why we do what we do:

 “Whatever I learnt […] I can use it on a daily [b]asis! ”